Paternal depression: Causes

 In general, the causes of maternal and paternal depression are similar.
 Common causes include having limited emotional and social support, experiencing financial stress, having an unsatisfying relationship with one's partner, finding difficulty adjusting to parenting, unexpected events in child development and personal histories of mental disorders and drug abuse.
 According to a study conducted in 2005, 65% of males identified with depressive symptoms when the child was 8 weeks old.
 The causes of paternal depression include stress overload, caring responsively to the children, undertaking multiple family and social roles and a decrease in direct father to child interaction.
 Fathers of young boys are most vulnerable to paternal depression during the child's early and behavioural development.
 This is caused by young boys having the tendency to be hyperactive and harder to discipline.
 This causes the father to be concerned and frustrated.
 There is a positive correlation between a boy's misbehaviour and depression in fathers.

 Prevalence

 Men in the U.S.

-Studies show that 14.1% of men suffer from postpartum depression.
-Outside of the U.S. 8.2% of men experience depressive symptoms.
+U.S. studies show that 14.1% of men suffer from postpartum depression, while studies outside of the U.S. have indicated that 8.2% of men experience depressive symptoms.
 The observation of postpartum depression could be categorised into the time blocks of paternal depression: first trimester to 6 months gestational age, >6 months to birth, immediate postpartum to 3 months postpartum, >3 to 6 months postpartum and >6 to 12 months postpartum.
 During the period of 3 to 6 months postpartum, the highest rate of 25.6% was recorded in men whilst the lowest occurred during the first three months of postpartum at 7.7%.
 The high levels of depression during the 3 to 6 months postpartum period is also similar amongst women.
 These results could be explained by the strenuousness of 3 to 6 months newborn care.
+Fathers' mental health has received less attention than mothers', but in recent decades there has been an increase in attention to father's mental health.
+A meta-analysis of 43 studies involving 28,004 participants on prenatal and postpartum depression in fathers published in 2010 found that the peak incidence of depression (25.6%) in fathers occurred between 3 and 6 months after the child's birth, though 10.4% of fathers were found to be depressed even prenatally.
+Cameron et al. (2016) observed an 8.4% depression rate in fathers during pregnancy and the postpartum period in a recent meta-analysis, with a maximum incidence of 13% between 3 and 6 months postpartum.
+These differences in prevalence could be attributed to the use of different psychometric tools, different assessment methods (self-report measures tend to over-represent while clinical interviews tend to under-represent), gender differences in symptom presentation, cultural biases, for example, conflicting interpretations of depressive symptoms, social acceptance of mental health problems, or divergent expectations regarding paternal infant care responsibilities.